DaudCloud-sudo/AWS-Certified-Solutions-Architect-Associate-Journey/README.md

 Stephane Maarek for his exceptional AWS Cloud Course.
 Tutorial Dojo for realistic and invaluable practice exams.
 The instructors and authors whose work shaped my understanding of AWS.

 ---

+## Important Note for Pakistani Aspirants

+Scheduling your AWS certification exam in Pakistan with a Pakistani credit/debit card is not possible, as Pearson has blacklisted Pakistan for unknown reasons.
+However, you have two options:

+1. You can **purchase an exam voucher** from a trusted voucher site like [AWS Exam Voucher](https://www.examvouchers.com) and use it to schedule your exam.

+2. Alternatively, you can **contact an exam test center** in your area to book the exam on your behalf.
+You will need to pay them directly for the exam booking.

+Make sure to plan ahead and allow some time for this process when scheduling your exam.

+---